Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Returning Type: `#!cpp void`

-Prototype: `#!cpp void xsRemoveTask(int masterUnitID, int actionType, int targetMasterUnitID, int playerID)`
+Prototype: `#!cpp void xsRemoveTask(int unitId, int actionType, int targetUnitId, int playerId)`

 Parameters:

-1.  `#!cpp int masterUnitID`: Unit to remove the task from.
+1.  `#!cpp int unitId`: Unit to remove the task from.
 2.  `#!cpp int actionType`: Task type.
 Eg.: 105 for heal, 155 for aura and etc. Look in the A.G.E.
-3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
+3. (Optional) `#!cpp int targetUnitId`: Target unitId for the task if exists.
 Values 9xx refer to classes.
-4. (Optional) `#!cpp int playerID`: The player from whose units the task will be removed.
+4. (Optional) `#!cpp int playerId`: The player from whose units the task will be removed.
 If unspecified or -1, applies to all players except Gaia.

 Removes a task from a unit if the specified `actionType`, `unitId`, and `Search Wait Time` (set by `xsTaskAmount`) match an existing task in a unit.
 No other fields are used for filtering (same as when `xsTask` edits instead of adding a new task)